sakhileb/BluPinJS-EA/README.md

 ## Features
-- Power Of 3 - With Signals
-- ICT Silver Bullet - With Signals
+- ICT Silver Bullet (AM & PM Sessions) - With Signals
-- Judas Swing - With Signals
 - 714 Method - With Signals
 - On Chart Signals & Trade Ideas
 - Goal Setting & Account Management Techniques (E.G: for an account $100, use lot sie 0.02, set stop loss to 20 points and take profit to 60 points)